coq/roadmaps/text/roadmap-8.6.md

   Note: {{{instantiate(n:=t)}}} is working in 8.5pl1 for user-named evars but not for coq-generated ones.

-  - Bug in compatibility checking.
+  * Bug in context compatibility checking.

   Many proposals:
   ltac:(let x := evar "e" T in exact (x + x))